Key aspects of life

 Eds.
 E. Szathmáry, & J. Griesemer, OUP, New York.

-This book, presents Ganti's "Chemoton" theory, specifying requirements for the
+That book presents Ganti's "Chemoton" theory, specifying requirements for the

 earliest single-celled organisms capable of sexual reproduction.
 The ideas are